I believe that scientists and other intellectuals are,

 door."
 Obviously, we can ignore all the normal or wide entrances in our

 search or approach because they fail to even offer freedom and success.
 And why not?
-A narrow path is well defined and
+A narrow path is

 precludes drifting or wandering around.

 Without palavering around any more, this author sees

 that the path is bounded on one side to include only those concepts that